 Use celebrations as an opportunity to teach students something new.
 Highlight a particular culture and build a party around those traditions.
 You can also use parties as an opportunity to teach children a fun, new skill.
 If you need ideas for what to bring to a class party, consider art and crafting supplies.

 Instead of throwing a party, organize a community service event.
 Involve the children in identifying a need and let them plan a service-based activity.
 This gives them an opportunity to work together while making an impact on the world around them.
 Children love any chance to help, and community service teaches so many valuable life lessons.

 School celebrations are the perfect opportunity to engage children in activities and behaviors that promote a healthy lifestyle.
-And shifting the focus away from unhealthy snacks to fun events centered on physical activity, music, art, or games will go a long way towards helping students develop healthy habits.
+When you’re considering things to bring to a party at school, shift the focus away from unhealthy snacks to fun events centered on physical activity, music, art, or games.
+This will go a long way towards helping students develop healthy habits.

 So let’s put a new spin on school parties.
 Let’s show students that parties can be good for our minds and bodies while still being a whole lot of fun!